Mideas-Touch/phase1-independent-project-login/README.md

 A web-app where users can view famous books quotes.
 Users can also add their favorite quotes and comment on books that they love on the platform.
 Additionally, users can check validity of their books using the ISBN validator to discern whether they have an original copy.

-    It gives the user a site where they can view and comment on book quotes.
+    It gives provides a space where they can view and comment on book quotes.
     Users can check for book validity using ISBN.

 ## Technology Used

 Several technologies have been used in the design and implementation of this website.
 The technologies are:

 - HTML5
 - CSS
 - JavaScript
 - Figma

     (back to top)